-The total of unrestricted funds (designated and undesignated) at 31st December 2018 amounted to £13,910,000 (as shown in note 25), of which £7,311,000 was held in marketable securities and £9,892,000 is tied up in tangible fixed assets (as shown in note 26 on page 40), which is sufficient to meet this policy.
-This figure is estimated to equate to at least three months of general fund expenditure and would amount to approximately £2,179,000.
-At 31st December 2018, net current liabilities were £199,000.
-Successive operating deficits over recent years and the recent purchase of various properties has reduced the DBF's liquid assets and the DBF will be opening a bank credit facility in early 2019 as a result.
+The total of unrestricted funds (designated and undesignated) at 31st December 2019 amounted to £16,750,000 (as shown in note 25), of which £7,231,000 was held in marketable securities and £9,892,000 is tied up in tangible fixed assets (as shown in note 26 on page 40), which is sufficient to meet this policy.
+The required reserves figure (based on the first two levels above) is estimated to equate to at least three months of general fund expenditure and would amount to approximately £2,151,000.
+At 31st December 2019, net current assets were £1,471,000.
+Successive operating deficits over recent years and the recent purchase of various properties has reduced the DBF's liquid assets and the DBF opened a £2million bank credit facility in early 2019 as a result.
 The DBF's cash flow continues to be monitored closely.
 The DBF has a number of other endowment and restricted funds which are represented by investments and fixed assets.
 The purpose of these funds is detailed in note 27 of the financial statements.